Methamphetamine: History, society, and culture

 Obetrol, patented by Obetrol Pharmaceuticals in the 1950s and indicated for treatment of obesity, was one of the first brands of pharmaceutical methamphetamine products.
-Because of the psychological and stimulant effects of methamphetamine, Obetrol became a popular diet pill in America in the 1950s and 1960s.
+Because of the psychological and stimulant effects of methamphetamine, Obetrol became a popular diet pill in the United States in the 1950s and 1960s.
 Eventually, as the addictive properties of the drug became known, governments began to strictly regulate the production and distribution of methamphetamine.
 For example, during the early 1970s in the United States, methamphetamine became a schedule II controlled substance under the Controlled Substances Act.
-Currently, methamphetamine is sold under the trade name Desoxyn, trademarked by the Danish pharmaceutical company Lundbeck.
 As of January 2013, the Desoxyn trademark had been sold to Italian pharmaceutical company Recordati.

 Trafficking

-The Golden Triangle (Southeast Asia), specifically Shan State, Myanmar, is the world's leading producer of methamphetamine as production has shifted to Yaba and crystalline methamphetamine, including for export to the United States and across East and Southeast Asia and the Pacific.
+The Golden Triangle (Southeast Asia), specifically Shan State, Myanmar, is the world's leading producer of methamphetamine as production has shifted to ya ba and crystalline methamphetamine, including for export to the United States and across East and Southeast Asia and the Pacific.